fbpx

-A business trust and an individual or family trust operate in similar ways.
+This form and an individual or family trust operate in similar ways.
 A trustee is responsible for managing the trust and its contents on behalf of the grantor.
 Unlike an individual trust, a business trust retains the rights to a person’s share or interest in a firm.
-Thus, a business trust may serve as the legal body that owns a company.
+Thus, a they may serve as the legal body that owns a company.

 When creating a business trust, it is possible to have one or several beneficiaries.
 Due to trusts’ unique legal status, they are largely employed to shield from taxes and responsibility (though regulations differ from state to state and country to country).

-The three primary kinds of business trusts are as follows:
+The three primary kinds of business trusts are:

 Simple Trust